TatsuyaShirakawa/covec/README.md

---help, -h                              : show this help message --shuffle                               : enuable the switch to shuffle data before every epoch --sort                                  : sort entries by descending order of frequency
+--help, -h                              : show this help message --shuffle                               : enuable the switch to shuffle data before every epoch --sort                                  : sort entries by descending order of frequency --shared                                : vectors of each order are shared
 ```